shakuu/Homework/DesignPatterns/StructuralPatterns/StructuralPatters.md

 ## Composite

-An object implementing an interface, containing a collection of objects implementing the same interface.
-The client manages a single object without being aware of the collection of objects behind.
+A composite object would compose a collection of objects implementing the same abstraction.
+It would serve as an intermediary between a client and the collection of objects.
+The client will be unaware of the amount objects contained in the collection of the composed object.
+The same call would be relayed to each of the objects in the composition.

+A composite object allows a client, which can use a single instance of a worker, to use multiple instances of workers implementing the same abstraction.

+See StructuralPatterns solution for examples.

 ## Decorator

-A decorator extends the functionality of an existing type.
-It takes an instance of a type implementing the same interface, extends the functionality and reuses the the existing implementation.
+A decorator extends the logic of an existing type.
+A decorator implements the same abstraction as the type it is decorating and contains an instance of that type.
+It reuses the existing logic through the instance it contains and adds additional logic.

+It is the preferred method of extending existing types over inneritance in order to avoid deep inheritance hierarchies.

+See StructuralPatterns solution for examples.

 ## Facades

 Unifies a number of objects performing different parts of a single unit of work.
 Simplifies a complicated operation/ algorithm by exposing a simpler api and implementing various subsystems doing their single resposibility work.

+See StructuralPatterns solution for examples.